solana-labs/tour-de-sol/README-internal.md

 ## Validator Keybase Id Registration
 As new stage participants are registered for a given stage, their keybase id should be added to the file `/stageN/keybase-ids`.
 One keybase id per line.

+Then prior to the start of the stage, run `./import-keybase-ids.sh` to import all public keys each validator has published and commit the modifications to `validator.yml`